-The following is a list of unacceptable dress for all Future Professionals in attendance:
+The following is a list of unacceptable dress:

 - a.
-Denim of any kind. - b.
-Gym workout shoes, foot thongs, or beach sandals. - c.
-Tank tops, spaghetti string tops, or belly shirts. - d.
-Sweatpants. - e.
-Sweatshirts, hooded sweatshirts, jackets and printed T-shirts other than those with the Paul Mitchell logo or the school logo. - f.
-Shorts and/or skirts that fall above fingertips, when standing up. - g.
-Baseball hats, visors, bandanas, caps, or beanies. - h.
-Spandex or biking shorts. - i.
-Headphones, headgear, and/or earphones are not permitted in the classroom or the clinic classroom. - j.
-Sunglasses.
+Denim of any kind.

+- b.
+White, Gray, or color of any kind.

+- c.
+Foot thongs or beach sandals.

+- d.
+Tank tops, spaghetti strap tops, crop tops.

+- e.
+Sweatpants.

+- f.
+Sweatshirts, hooded sweatshirts, jackets and printed T-shirts other than Paul Mitchell logo.

+- g.
+Shorts of any kind.

+- h.
+Skirts and dresses that fall above the fingertips when standing up.

+- i.
+Baseball hats, visors, bandanas, caps, or beanies.

+- j.
+Spandex or biking shorts.

+- k.
+Headphones, headgear, and/or earphones are not permitted.

+- I. Sunglasses.

+- m.
+Slippers.